jiroscripts/sumup-mdb-qibixx/docs/DEPLOYMENT.md

 - If a Pi is stolen:
     1. Go to Supabase Dashboard > Authentication > Users.
     2. Delete or Ban the compromised Kiosk user (e.g., `kiosk-01@project.com`).
-    3. The stolen device will immediately lose access to the database.
+    3. The stolen device will immediately lose access to the database (RLS policies enforce this).